Raising of poultry — Strategic Scorecard

 -

-MD05Structural Intermediation & Value-Chain Depth 3View MD05 attribute detailsModerate structural intermediation.
+MD05Structural Intermediation & Value-Chain Depth 2 solutions 3View MD05 attribute detailsModerate structural intermediation.
 The industry is defined by its reliance on centralized processing hubs, creating a structural bottleneck where sanitary certification and high capital requirements limit the number of viable market entrants.

 - Metric: A single large-scale poultry processing facility can handle over 200,000 birds daily, representing a massive concentration of regional processing capacity.